TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Index.rst

 Resetting lost install tool passwords
 -------------------------------------

-As long as you have writting access to the file :file:`typo3conf/LocalConfiguration.php` you can reset - if not recover - the install tool password.
+As long as you have writing access to the file :file:`typo3conf/LocalConfiguration.php` you can reset - if not recover - the install tool password.